-Noncurrent Cash, Cash Equivalents and Investments
+Noncurrent Cash, Cash Equivalents, Investments and Cash Flows

 Cash, cash equivalents and investments that are (1) externally restricted to make debt service payments and long-term loans to students, or to maintain sinking or reserve funds, or (2) to purchase capital or other noncurrent assets are classified as a noncurrent asset in the statements of net position.
+Any cash and cash equivalents escrowed, restricted for noncurrent assets, or in funded reserves have not been included as cash and cash equivalents for the cash flow statement purposes.